 Inside our class 100 cleanroom, the team of expert technicians performs high-purity welding and orbital welding from 1/16th-inch up to ¾-inch, ending with a high-quality bead weld that is guaranteed to be clean, secure and durable.

 Cleanrooms are designed to keep dirt particles or any unwanted particles outside of the environment, so those elements do not contaminate the finished product.
 There are several classes of distinction, starting at class 1 up to class 10,000, the numbers signifying what is and is not allowed to enter the cleanroom.

 Cleanrooms can also be used for a variety of industries where temperature, vibration and humidity need to be precisely controlled.

-The cleanroom is also certified once a year, and Axenics has passed each inspection.
-Scheduled air-quality testing is performed regularly on the cleanroom to ensure particles have not entered the space.
+The class 100 cleanroom is also certified once a year, and Axenics has passed each inspection.
+Scheduled air-quality testing is performed regularly on the class 100 cleanroom to ensure particles have not entered the space.
 This is key in ensuring high-purity results for the gas delivery systems Axenics produces.
 Axenics has more than 30 years of experience in building gas panels, gas boxes and gas cabinets.

 Having access to a cleanroom doesn’t mean you have to alter your current configuration.
 Many original equipment manufacturers (OEMs) utilize Axenics’ cleanroom and team of skilled high-purity welders, because OEMs don’t often have the proper environment, expertise or even the time to perform these welds.